HD 204018

-HD 204018, also designated as HR 8202, is a visual binary located in the southern constellation Microscopium.
+HD 204018, also designated as HR 8202, is a visual binary located in the southern constellation of Microscopium.
 The primary has an apparent magnitude of 5.58, making it faintly visible to the naked eye under ideal conditions.
 The companion has an apparent magnitude of 8.09.
 The system is located relatively close at a distance of 176 light years based on Gaia DR3 parallax measurements but is receding with a heliocentric radial velocity of 18.3 km/s.
 At its current distance, HD 204018's combined brightness is diminished by 0.13 magnitudes due to interstellar dust.

 HD 204018A is an Am star with a stellar classification of kA4hF0 VmF6, indicating that it has the calcium K-line of an A4 star, the hydrogen lines of a F0 main-sequence star and the metallic lines of a F6 star.
-It has 1.65 times the mass of the Sun and 2.55 times the Sun's radius.
-It radiates 15 times the luminosity of the Sun from its photosphere at an effective temperature of 6778 K, giving it a yellowish-white hue.
+It has 1.73 imes the mass of the Sun and 2.42 times the Sun's radius.
+It radiates 12.8 times the luminosity of the Sun from its photosphere at an effective temperature of 6778 K, giving it a yellowish-white hue.
 At an age of 1.5 billion years, HD 2014018A is estimated to be on the subgiant branch.
 An alternate model places it on the main sequence at an age of 1,35 billion years.
 The object spins at a moderate speed with a projected rotational velocity of 85 km/s.